aci-ref/facilitation_leading_practices/activities/02-outreach.md

 Feedback on the effectiveness of an outreach activity can also be obtained by reaching out to one or more of the attendees of the activity, either with a written survey or in a one-on-one meeting.
-This type of feedback can often provide a higher level of detail, and can be done in an open-ended manner, with the responses to any single question leading to follow up questions and discussion.
+This type of feedback can often provide a higher level of detail and can be done in an open-ended manner, the responses to any single question leading to follow up questions and discussion.

 Finally, it is essential that the Facilitator take time to reflect upon